Updated: Oct 4, 2021

 Another avenue is to create a diversion.
 ‘What are you looking at?!’ can be met with ‘Sorry, mate, I was just checking out (x, y or z) behind you.
 Wasn’t looking at you.
 Sorry to inconvenience you’.

 A clever road to deescalation is to put the aggressor into a position of having to teach or show you something.
 This is a harder place to continue a confrontation from, but it requires smart humility from you.
 The ‘You’re in my regular seat, move!’ or ‘Why are you looking at me?!’ can be flipped into teaching opportunities by you through intelligent conversation management.
 ‘Sorry, I didn’t know the rules of this place.
-Can you educate me what they are?’ or ‘I was just admiring your jacket/jeans/top, where did you get it, it’s really cool’ would be a far more deescalating response than ‘So what’ or ‘I’ll sit (or look) where I want to’, although you’ll be in your rights to do just that.
+Can you educate me what they are?’ or ‘I was just admiring your jacket/jeans/top, where did you get it, it’s really cool’ would be a far more deescalating response than ‘So what’ or ‘I’ll sit (or look) where I want to’, although you’ll be in your full rights to do just that.

 Another possibility is to include yourself, at least by nature or appearance, from the groups that are often excluded from the monkey dance.
 (But exceptions happen, especially with more twisted, mentally confused or intoxicated people).
 Social violence mostly happens between people loosely belonging to the same social group, mostly younger men.
 Openly gay men are often not brought into it.
 Women and children are also excluded, so are the mentally ill.
 Being older or ‘more mature’ is often also a barrier.
 These groups are not the ‘trophies’ a successful monkey dance is all about.